top of page

 A Police Clearance Certificate (PCC) is an essential legal document that verifies whether an individual has a criminal record in their home country.
 For Non-Resident Nepalis (NRNs), obtaining a PCC from Nepal is often required for immigration, employment, study abroad, or permanent residency applications in countries like Australia, Canada, the UK, and the USA.
 The process of obtaining a PCC for NRN Nepal is slightly different compared to Nepali citizens living in Nepal.
 Sinc

-Police Clearance in Nepal: Complete Guide to Getting Your Police Clearance Certificate
+How to Apply Police Clearance in Nepal: Complete Guide

 If you are planning to travel, study, or apply for a visa abroad, obtaining a police clearance is often a mandatory requirement.
 In Nepal, a police clearance certificate (PCC) serves as proof that an individual does not have a criminal record or has been cleared by the authorities.
 This guide explains everything you need to know about police clearance in Nepal, including requirements, application steps, processing time, and tips to avoid delays.
 What Is a Police Clearance Cer